xswang-ai/torch-cfd/README.md

 ```bash
 pip install torch-cfd
 ```

-If one wants to play with the neural operator part, it is recommended to clone this repo and play it locally by creating a venv using `requirements.txt`.
-Note: using PyTorch version >=2.0.0 is recommended for the broadcasting semantics.
+If one wants to play with the neural operator part, it is recommended to clone this repo and play it locally by creating a venv using [`requirements.txt`](./requirements.txt).
+Note: even you do not want to install dependencies, using PyTorch version >=2.0.0 is recommended for the broadcasting semantics.
 ```bash
 python3.11 -m venv venv
 source venv/bin/activate